Causes of Lumps, Bumps, and Masses in a Dog's Mouth

 These are the three most common malignant oral cancers found in dogs.
-Of dogs with cancer, melanoma affects 30% - 40% dogs, squamous cell carcinoma affects between 17% to 25%, and fibrosarcoma affects 8% - 25% according to Virginia J. Coyle, DVM, and Laura D. Garrett, DVM, DACVIM (oncology).
+Of dogs with cancer, melanoma affects 30% to 40% dogs, squamous cell carcinoma affects between 17% to 25%, and fibrosarcoma affects 8% to 25% according to Virginia J. Coyle, DVM, and Laura D. Garrett, DVM, DACVIM (oncology).

 This is the most common oral malignancy in dogs.
 Oral malignant melanoma tends to develop when there is an abnormal cell division of melanocytes.

 Location and Side Effects: It typically appears on the gums, the lip, the palate, and sometimes on the tongue of older pets and can cause symptoms such as trouble eating (preferring soft foods), oral bleeding, facial swelling and bad breath.

 Who Gets Them: Commonly affected breeds are those with pigmented mouth tissues such as the Chow Chow, however other predisposed breeds are poodles, dachshunds, Scottish terriers and golden retrievers.

 These tumors are known for spreading quickly and aggressively to other parts of the body, the preferred site being the lungs and regional lymph nodes.